-Although the ancient history of Mahabalipuram is unclear, some scattered evidence suggest that it was a significant location even before the monuments were built.
-On the western side of Mahabalipuram is a hill region called Mallar.
-Mallar was a flourishing sea-port during ancient time around 200 B.C.
-But natural geographical changes over the years resulted in the sea port moved to Mahabalipuram.
+Although the ancient history of Mahabalipuram is shrouded in myths, some scattered evidence suggests that it was a significant location even before the monuments were built.

-The “Periplus of the Erythraean Sea‘, an account by an anonymous Greek navigator of the first century CE refers the harbor along with Poduke – current day Pondicherry – as a port north of the Kaveri.
+The “Periplus of the Erythraean Sea“, an account by an anonymous Greek navigator of the first century CE refers to the harbor along with Poduke – current day Pondicherry – as a port north of the Kaveri river.

-Mahendra Varman’s son, Narsimha Varman I, built on his father’s efforts and most scholars attribute most of the monuments to him.
-It is believed that Mahabalipuram was renamed to Mamallapuram after the Pallava King Narasimha Varman I who went by the name Mamallan because of his great wrestling skills.
-After a brief hiatus, temple and monument construction continued during the reign of Rajasimha or Narasimha Varman II (690-728).
+Mahendra Varman’s son, Narsimha Varman I, built on his father’s efforts and scholars attribute most of the monuments to him.
+It is believed that Mahabalipuram was renamed Mamallapuram after him who went by the name Mamallan because of his great wrestling skills.
+After a brief hiatus, when Mahendraverman II reigned for about 5 years, temple and monument construction continued during the reign of Rajasimha or Narasimha Varman II (690-728 CE).

 The Monuments of Mahabalipuram

-Some evidence like the Mandagapattu inscription from the time of Mahendravarman I, date some of the Mamallapuram monuments to the early 7th century.
+Some evidence like the Mandagapattu inscription from the time of Mahendravarman I, date some of the Mahabalipuram monuments to the early 7th century.
 The inscription reads that he “brought into existence a temple without utilizing either timber or lime (mortar) or brick or metal”, and the temple was dedicated to “Brahma, Vishnu and Shiva”.
 This was the first Pallava rock-built Hindu temple, and Mahendra Varman I and his descendants probably constructed others.

 The monuments at Mahabalipuram can be grouped into four styles based on their mode of construction: